M274A4 Mule by Ben Connor

 Want a practical Vietnam period vehicle, then I recommend an M274.
-I have an M274A4 mule, the best in my opinion.
+I had an M274A4 mule, the best in my opinion.
 The Mule is small, fits perfectly in most long wheel based vans and best of all doesn’t take up all your garage space.
 Also no need for an MOT, Tax or even insurance (You would be silly not to insure it though).

 I found myself a decent looking Mule on www.milweb.net, seller contacted, conversations had, realistic budgets agreed and viewing arranged.
 I drove down south to view the Mule.
 It was obvious from the first few minutes with it that it was a well maintained, dry stored and previously restored machine.
 Purchase made and Mule driven into my van.

 So what is a Mule.
 The following information is directly from Wikipedia.